The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Introduction

-such that the rank of $(\Fs_{|Y})_{\geq i_k}$ is $r-i_k+1$ and its solutions at each point of $Y$ are the solutions of $\Fs$ with radius larger than $\R_{S,i_k}(-,\Fs)$. \end{enumerate} \end{cor-intro} Note that we did not endow $Y$ with a weak triangulation, and that the radii of the Corollary \ref{cor-intro : filtration intro} are those of $\Fs$ viewed as an equation over $X$.
+such that the rank of $(\Fs_{|Y})_{\geq i_k}$ is $r-i_k+1$ and its solutions at each point of $Y$ are the solutions of $\Fs$ with radius larger than $\R_{S,i_k}(-,\Fs)$. \end{enumerate} \end{thm-intro} Note that we do not endow $Y$ with a weak-triangulation and that the radii of the Theorem \ref{cor-intro : filtration intro} are those of $\Fs$ viewed as an equation over $X$ endowed with $S$.
 In section \ref{Crossing points and global decomposition.} we also provide conditions making \eqref{eq: intro: - filtration} a graduation.

 A direct corollary of the above results is the Christol-Mebkhout decomposition over the Robba ring \cite{Ch-Me-III} (cf. Section \ref{Some interesting particular cases (annuli).}).
-Another corollary is the following classification result:
+Moreover, our global decomposition result will be applied to differential equations over elliptic curves to prove that they always globally decompose, because their radii are constant functions \cite[Corollary 3.3.12]{NP-IV}.